By Traeger Kitchen

 2 Teaspoon hot sauce

 Remove the pork from the pot and let cool.
 Once the pork has cooled, pull the meat off the bone and shred.
-Add the shredded pork back to the stock, along with Northwest beans and return the pot to medium heat.
+Add the shredded pork back to the soup pot along with the beans and return the pot to medium heat.

 2 cans Northwest beans, drained, rinsed